-A four day artist-led professional development event from artist duo LOW PROFILE, which will be held at Dartington Estate, Devon, on 28 June - 1 July 2018.
-Following on from a successful pilot event in 2015, Jamboree 2018 offers the chance for 150 visual artists, curators and programmers to network, collaborate and share practice in a relaxed outdoor setting, with attendees navigating a participant-built programme of presentations, micro-exhibitions, activities and discussions.
+A four day artist-led professional development event from artist duo LOW PROFILE, which was held at Dartington Estate, Devon, on 28 June - 1 July 2018.
+Following on from a successful pilot event in 2015, Jamboree 2018 offered the chance for 150 visual artists, curators and programmers to network, collaborate and share practice in a relaxed outdoor setting, with attendees navigating a participant-built programme of presentations, micro-exhibitions, activities and discussions.

 Plymouth College of Art is part of the creative research project ‘Imaginative Disruption’, that explores the transgressive potential of art and making to engage a group of citizens and experts in an imaginative conception of alternative environmental narratives.
 Taking place in three countries (Sweden, United Kingdom and The Netherlands) three ‘collective residencies’ will bring together an intergenerational group of people who will play, make, eat, (re)imagine and learn together, to design alternative futures around a selected ‘glocal’ issue, and explore what needs to be disrupted to realise these new realities.